yukiao/vertex-coloring-app/README.md

 # edge-coloring-app

-This a web app for demonstrating the coloring of edges on graph
+This a project for demonstrating the coloring of edges on graph.
+Build using [Cytoscape.js](http://js.cytoscape.org) and [tailwindcss](http://tailwindcss.com)

 ## Feature
 - [x] Add Node